Freshman Application Materials

 2. Application Fee

-The application fee is $44.00 US and is non-refundable.
+The application fee is $60.00 US and is non-refundable.

-- Alternately, the fee can be paid by check or money order, drawn on a US bank and payable to the University of Wisconsin–Madison.
+Electronic payment is preferred.
+If you apply using the UW System Application, the fee can be paid by check or money order, drawn on a US bank and payable to the University of Wisconsin–Madison.
 Send the check or money order to the Office of Admissions and Recruitment.
 Please include the applicant's name with payment.
+Do not send cash.

 If you earned your General Educational Development (GED) certificate or a High School Equivalency Diploma (HSED), submit your official score report in addition to all high school or home school transcripts.

-International applicants can find country-specific official transcript requirements here.
+Students applying from outside the United States can find country-specific official transcript requirements here.

 4. Official Test Scores

-5. Two Written Statements
+5. Two Essays

-6. Letter(s) of Recommendation
+6. One Required Letter of Recommendation

 Even after your application is complete we may request additional supporting materials such as self-reported grades, academic performance statements, and course change documentation.